Rational components of Hilbert schemes: The ideal of a Gr obner Stratum

 \begin{defin} We will denote by $\id{h}(\id{j},T)$ and $L(\id{j},T)$ respectively any ideal in $k[C]$ that can be obtained in the following way. \begin{itemize} \item Let $\mathcal{B} = \{F_1,\ldots,F_t\}$ be the set of polynomials in $k[X,C]$ given by:

-\item Consider any term order in $k[X,C]$ which is an elimination order for the variables $X$ and that coincides with $\preceq$ for monomials in $\T_X$; there will be no confusion if we denote it by the same symbol $\preceq$.
+\item Consider any term order in $k[X,C]$ which is an elimination order for the variables $X$ and that coincides with $\prec$ for monomials in $\T_X$; there will be no confusion if we denote it by the same symbol $\prec$.
 With respect to such a term order, the leading term of $F_i$ is $X^{\gamma_i}$. \item Fix the subset $P$ of $\{ (i,j) \ |\ 1\leqslant i < j \leqslant m \}$ corresponding to any set of generators for $\Syz(\id{j})$; \item For every $(i,j)\in P$, let $R_{ij}$ be a complete reduction of the $S$-polynomial $S(F_i,F_j)$ with respect to $\mathcal{B}$. \item For every $(i,j)\in P$, let $M_{ij}$ be a complete reduction of $S(F_i,F_j)$ with respect to $\id{j}$. \item $\id{h}(\id{j},T)$ is the ideal in $k[C]$ generated by the $X$-coefficients of the polynomials $R_{ij}$, $(i,j)\in P$. \item $L(\id{j},T)$ is the $k$-vector space in $\langle C\rangle$ generated by the $X$-coefficients of $M_{ij}$, $(i,j)\in P$. \end{itemize} \end{defin}

-It is almost evident, that the definition of $\id{h}(\id{j},T)$ is nothing else than Buchberger's characterization of Gr\"{o}bner bases if we think to the $C_{i\alpha}$'s as constant in $k$ instead of variables.
+It is almost evident, that the definition of $\id{h}(\id{j},T)$ is nothing else than Buchberger's characterization of Gr\"obner basis if we think to the $C_{i\alpha}$'s as constant in $k$ instead of variables.
 In fact the variables $C$ do not appear in the leading terms of $F_i$ and so their specialization in $k$ commutes with reduction with respect to $\mathcal{B}$.
-Thus $(\dots,{c}_{i\alpha},\dots)$ is a point in the algebraic set $\V (\id{h}(\id{j},T))$ in $\Af^N$ if and only if it corresponds to polynomials $f_1,\dots,f_m$ in $k[X]$ that are a Gr\"{o}bner base.
-Then $\V (\id{h}(\id{j},T))$ is uniquely defined; however a priori the ideal $\id{h}(\id{i},T)$ could depend on the choices we perform computing it, that is on the choice of the set $P$ of generators for $\Syz(\id j)$ and on the choice of a reduction for the $S$-polynomials $S(F_i,F_j)$ with respect to $\mathcal{B}$ (which in general is not uniquely determined).
+Thus $(\dots,{c}_{i\alpha},\dots)$ is a closed point in the support of $\V (\id{h}(\id{j},T))$ in $\Af^N$ if and only if it corresponds to polynomials $f_1,\dots,f_m$ in $k[X]$ that are a Gr\"obner basis.
+Then the support of $\V (\id{h}(\id{j},T))$ is uniquely defined; however a priori the ideal $\id{h}(\id{i},T)$ could depend on the choices we perform computing it, that is on the choice of the set $P$ of generators for $\Syz(\id j)$ and on the choice of a reduction for the $S$-polynomials $S(F_i,F_j)$ with respect to $\mathcal{B}$ (which in general is not uniquely determined).

-Thanks again to Buchberger's criterion, we can prove that in fact $\id h(\id{j}, T)$ only depends on $\id{j}$, $T$ and of course $\preceq$ because it can be defined in an equivalent intrinsic way.
+Thanks again to Buchberger's criterion, we can prove that in fact $\id h(\id{j}, T)$ only depends on $\id{j}$, $T$ and of course $\prec$ because it can be defined in an equivalent intrinsic way.